Abu Simbel: Cutting free the temples

+A rounded area in the lake, made when the mountain around the Great Temple was cut away.

 In parallel with the creation of the cofferdam initial work at the temples themselves began with removing any loose rocks from between the two temples and deposited 5,000 truckloads of sand totalling 34000 ST in front of their facades in protect them from any falling stones during the removal of the cliff face above them.
 The sand reached as high as the bottom of the uppermost frieze, which was itself protected by the construction of a temporary structure overtop of it.

 Steel tunnels were installed through the sand to allow workers to access the interior chambers of the temples.
 Inside they installed scaffolding to support the ceilings and walls, during removal of the cliff above them.
-Initially excavators were used to removal the cliff from the uppermost 190 ft of the cliff, before with the risk of damage from vibrations increasing pneumatic hammers were used to remove the remaining 60000 ST to within 2.5 ft of the ceiling and walls.
+Initially excavators were used to remove the cliff from the uppermost 190 ft of the cliff, but due to the increasing risk of damage from vibrations, pneumatic hammers were used to remove the remaining 60000 ST to within 2.5 ft of the ceiling and walls.
 In total approximately 300,000 tons of rock were removed to free the temples from the cliff.

 To assist in assessing where to make the required cuts the project team had the use of detailed drawings of the facades of the two temples which had prepared in 1959 by French National Geographic Institute.
 The cuts were intended to be only 0.25 in wide which will assist in ensuring that they would be as close to invisible as possible once the temples were reassembled.
-After numerous tests to determine the best means of holding the delicate sandstone of the blocks together Egyptian workers spent seven months injecting the surface indentations and cracks of the interiors and facades with a epoxy resin.
+After numerous tests to determine the best means of holding the delicate sandstone of the blocks together, Egyptian workers spent seven months injecting the surface indentations and cracks of the interiors and facades with an epoxy resin.